Kangaroo ventures into central Adelaide amid coronavirus shutdown | DW | 20.04.2020

 Meanwhile, in the small Welsh town of Llandudno, mountain goats captured the internet's imagination as they roamed down from the hills into the deserted high street.

-For humans the pandemic severity was born out in Adelaide Sunday, when South Australia's state announced the death a 74-year-old man who contracted the coronavirus during a recent South Pacific cruise on board the ship Ruby Princess.
+The South Australia state on Sunday also announced the death a 74-year-old Adelaide man who contracted the coronavirus during a recent South Pacific cruise on board the ship Ruby Princess.

 More than a dozen former passengers of the vessel which docked in Sydney last month have since died.
 More than 500 persons, including crew, were infected.